thborges/blog/docs/_posts/2019-01-07-reducing-marlin-binary-size.markdown

 | 120808 | -fno-tree-scev-cprop -fno-split-wide-types -Wl,--relax -mcall-prologues |
 | 119898 (92.2% of 130048) | -fno-tree-scev-cprop -fno-split-wide-types -Wl,--relax -mcall-prologues -finline-limit=3 -ffast-math |

-For Ender 3, the flags were able to save **up to 6.4 Kb** for you to enable exceptional options!
+For Ender 3, only these compiler flags were able to save **up to 6.4 Kb**!

 # Ready to disable some unused options?

-Disabling some options in Configuration.h and Configuration_adv.h can help you increase the space available for more exceptional options:
+Disabling some options in Configuration.h and Configuration_adv.h also can help you increase the space available for enabling other options:

 | Option and Description | Size recovered (up to) |
 |-|-|